OpenGPTX/docs/notebooks/applications/spark/SparkHistoryServer.md

 More specificly, for me it would be: `https://kubeflow.at.onplural.sh/sparkhistory/tim-krause`

-The only missing part is to configure your SparkSession/SparkApplication, just jump to [correct section](#configure-your-sparksession--sparkapplication-to-upload-logs-to-the-bucketsparkhistoryserver).
+The only missing part is to configure your SparkSession/SparkApplication, just jump to the [correct section](#5-configure-your-sparksession--sparkapplication-to-upload-logs-to-the-bucketsparkhistoryserver).

-## 5. Using SparkHistoryServer
+## Using SparkHistoryServer

 Since the Spark History Server is a kind of collection of all of your SparkUI's, just read the official doc for the [SparkUI](https://spark.apache.org/docs/latest/web-ui.html).

-## Configure your SparkSession | SparkApplication to upload logs to the Bucket/SparkHistoryServer
+## 5. Configure your SparkSession | SparkApplication to upload logs to the Bucket/SparkHistoryServer

 In order to upload the according logs from your SparkSession or SparkApplication, you need to configure it to do so.
 What you need to adjust in the following sections, is:
 - the `main_bucket`